Marketing Advisory Committee

 Kimberly Shumski Sacco received her bachelor’s degree in Fine Art from the University of South Alabama.
 She attained an Associate Degree in Fashion Marketing and Merchandising from ACC in May 2017.
 Kimberly is currently a Senior Space Planning Specialist at Whole Foods.
 She assists in building planograms for the Northeast region.

 Katie S. Scallan is the Vice President of Marketing at Perry Homes.
 Previously, she was the Assistant Vice President for University Marketing at the University of Houston.
 Previously, she was the Chief Marketing Officer for the Houston Dynamo and Dash.
-In her role, Katie oversees the branding, marketing, advertising, communications and broadcast efforts for the Dynamo and Dash as well as for events at BBVA Stadium.
+Katie oversaw the branding, marketing, advertising, communications and broadcast efforts for the Dynamo and Dash as well as for events at BBVA Stadium.
 She has more than 20 years of experience in sports and entertainment marketing, including experience in Major League Soccer and in the Houston sports and business community.

 Isabella Rose Taylor graduated from Parsons School of Design in New York in May 2017 with a degree in Fashion Marketing.
 She recently collaborated with PBTeen for her first brand expansion into home decor.
 Isabella began showing her work at several fashion weeks, culminating at New York Fashion Week in 2014.
 Her line has been sold at a major national retailer (Nordstrom) and brands.
 She has captured the media’s attention with her creativity and entrepreneurship, including being named as one of Fast Company’s “100 Most Creative People in Business ” and Latina’s “30 Under 30”.